likablehair/svelte/README.md

 # Likablehair Svelte component library

-A simple library that contains svelte components, used by likablehair frontend applications
+A simple library that contains svelte components, used by likablehair frontend applications.

 ## Developer guide